Filter the issue list by issue ids

 A shortcut is added to the context menu to filter the selected issues.

-#2 Updated by Victor Dulepov almost 6 years ago
+#2 Updated by Victor Dulepov about 6 years ago

 - Status changed from Closed to Reopened